The It List: 'Stranger Things' Season 4 feature-length finale episodes hit Netflix, rare female perspective on the oligarch world featured in new Paramount+ doc and all the best in pop culture the week of June 27, 2022

 Last year, the blockbuster rock band teamed with legendary producer Rick Rubin for Mercury – Act 1, their most personal and powerful record to date.
 Now Dan Reynolds and company double down with Mercury – Act 2.
 The sequel, also executive-produced by Rubin, features 18 additional new songs exploring Reynolds’s “constant obsession with the finality and fragility of life.” — Lyndsey Parker

-Mercury – Acts 1 & 2 by Imagine Dragons is available Friday, July 1 to download/stream on .
+Mercury – Acts 1 & 2 by Imagine Dragons is available Friday, July 1 to download/stream on Apple Music.

 WEAR IT: Get excited for House of the Dragon with new dragon-friendly merch